Should We Worship God In Our Own Way?

 This raises some very important questions.

-Even more questions come to mind about church, when we look at reasons why some believers have become disenchanted with church, why they found it so easy to not go back after the pandemic.
+Even more questions come to mind about the church when we look at reasons why some believers have become disenchanted with the church, and why they found it so easy not to go back after the pandemic.

-Many found that church had no measurable impact in their life.
+Many found that the church had no measurable impact on their life.

 It was more like attending a concert or a huge entertainment event than what church used to or should be.